riboflavin/test-framer-sync/compare/fireflies-ai-vs-fathom.md

 | Language Support                  | ✅ Multiple languages      | ✅ Multiple languages     |
 | Desktop App                       | ❌ No (Web-based)          | ❌ No (Web-based)         |
 | iPhone & Android Apps             | ✅ Yes (Both)              | ✅ Yes (Both)             |
-- Fireflies.ai might appeal to individuals or businesses looking for a tool with Zoom and calendar integration, as well as integration with platforms like HubSpot and Notion.
-However, it lacks in-person meeting support and local recording capabilities, which may limit its usefulness in certain scenarios.
+Some people or companies might prefer Fireflies.ai for its integration with Zoom and calendars, as well as its automation engine.
+However, both tools lack depth in integrations and may not be very helpful in facilitating meetings effectively.
+Fathom, on the other hand, offers a free unlimited plan and integrates with popular platforms like HubSpot and Notion, making it suitable for users looking for a cost-effective solution with broader integration options.

-- Fathom, on the other hand, offers a free unlimited plan and similar features like Zoom and calendar integration, making it suitable for those seeking a straightforward solution.
-Despite its ease of use and multiple language support, Fathom falls short in terms of automation and depth of integrations, potentially hindering its ability to enhance meeting productivity.
+While Fireflies.ai and Fathom are user-friendly and support multiple languages, they both fall short in providing features for in-person meetings and local recording.
+Additionally, the lack of a desktop app for both tools may limit their usability for some users.
+Despite their strengths, users should consider the limitations of these tools in terms of integrations and practical meeting support.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.